-Figure 3: Long disturbances force reduction on production at steady-state bottleneck, with the proposed structure (continuous lines) being affected before simple bidirectional control (dashed) - simulation with TPM at z_3 with flow reductions at z_0 and z_3
+Fig. 4.
+The proposed structure (continuous line) allows for feasible operation during longer periods than simple bidirectional control (dashed) - simulation with TPM at z_3 with larger flow reductions at z_1 and z_3

 For the first disturbance in Figure 4, it is interesting to note that there is an inversion of behavior during operation.
-In a very short timescale, while M_2 is between H and M_L , the control structures behave equally.
+In a very short timescale, while M_2 is between Hand M_L , the control structures behave equally.
 If the disturbance continues to be active, the original bidirectional control becomes best performing, as it still maximizes the flow through z_2 , while the proposed control structure is more conservative.
 In the longer run, however, the original bidirectional structure loses feasibility first, and in that case the proposed control structure performs best.